mercadopago/devsite-docs/guides/qr-code/final-steps/advanced-integration.en.md

 ## Test and validate your integration

 We detailed all necessary cases you should try to make sure your system is succesfully integrated with Mercado Pago.
-Find all this information in the Tests section.
+Find all this information in the [Tests section](https://www.mercadopago.com.ar/developers/en/guides/qr-code/final-steps/integration-test/).

+---
 ### Next steps